-The College of Architecture and Planning runs extensive study abroad programs, and has partnerships with international universities including Dar Al-Hekma University in Jeddah, Saudi Arabia, Tongji University in Shanghai, and Southeast University in Nanjing.
+The College of Architecture and Planning runs extensive study abroad programs, and has partnerships with international universities including Dar Al-Hekma University in Jeddah, Saudi Arabia, and Tongji University in Shanghai.

 Study Abroad programs led by respected faculty members from the College of Architecture and Planning take place every year, sometimes during Winterim and Maymester.
 The courses and continents vary, offering serious studies on location, for recognized credit hours.